rydmike/flex_color_picker/README.md

   };
 ```

-Add a variable for a our dialog picked color and start value for it.
+We add a variable for a our dialog picked color and define a start value for it.

 ```dart
 class _ColorPickerPageState extends State<ColorPickerPage> {